teiturteitur/BIManalyst_g_12/A3/README.md

 1. Clone/download the repo and open it as working directory :)

 2. Add your IFC-files to the `ifcFiles/` folder
+   (you can also use the files in the ifcFiles copy folder)

 _We used the uv package manager (<https://docs.astral.sh/uv/>) to keep track of dependencies!_